Amphicheiras/3D-Spatial-Audio/README.md

    ```sh
    cmake --build build
    ```
-4. Place the resources directory in your OS's "Documents" folder
+4. Place the resources directory found in "/plugin", in your OS's "Documents" folder

 ### Usage